 The traditional numerical methods for solving the time-dependent variational inequality were based on the explicit Euler time-discretization with respect to the loading history.
 In this case the idea of implicit return mapping discretization [SH98] turned out fruitful for calculations.
-By implicit Euler time-discretization on the other side, the time-dependent inequality is approximated by a sequence of time-independent variational inequalities [KL84] for the unknown displacement uand the plastic strain p.
+By implicit Euler time-discretization on the other side, the time-dependent inequality is approximated by a sequence of timeindependent variational inequalities [KL84] for the unknown displacement u and the plastic strain p.
 Each of these inequalities is equivalent to a minimization problem with the convex but non-smooth functional [HR99].
 We introduce a new algorithm for solving such minimization problem.
-Our algorithm is of the Newton type and it utilizes the dependence $p = p(\varepsilon(u))$ of the plastic strain on the total strain $\varepsilon(u)$ [AC00].
+Our algorithm is of the Newton-Ralphson type and it utilizes the dependence $p = p(\varepsilon(u))$ of the plastic strain on the total strain $\varepsilon(u)$ [AC00].
 This makes it possible to reformulate the energy minimization problem $e(u) \to \min$ for the unknown displacement u only.
-Since the dependencies of the minimization functional e(u, p) on the plastic strain p, and of the plastic strain $\varepsilon(u)$ seems not to exist.
+Since the dependencies of the minimization functional e(u, p) on the plastic strain p, and of the plastic strain ρ on the total strain $\varepsilon(u)$ are continuous but non-smooth, the Fréchet derivate De(u) seems not to exist.
 The main theoretical result here is to show that e(u) is in fact differentiable.
 More precisely, we show that the structure of the functional e(u) satisfies the assumptions of the Moreau-Yoshida theorem from convex analysis and therefore e(u) must be (Fréchet) differentiable.